DURATION

 • Dress code: Smart casual or semi-formal attire is the way to go.

-• Outside Food: While outside food isn't usually allowed, many theaters have cafes or restaurants nearby for you to check out before or after the show.
+• Outside food: While outside food isn't usually allowed, many theaters have cafes or restaurants nearby for you to check out before or after the show.

 Tickets redemption